 There are many treatments available to help manage PTSD.
 General goals include learning how to cope with symptoms, reducing symptoms, and strategies to improve relationships with family or friends.
 Treatment will also focus on any other conditions you may have, such as depression or substance abuse.
 The length of treatment will depend on the individual but can range from a few months to a few years.
 Treatment can often include a combination of approaches.

 Cognitive-behavior therapy (CBT) is a very effective type of counseling for PTSD.
 Therapy focuses on:

 There are a few different types of CBT including:

 During this type of therapy, you are asked to talk about the traumatic event, including your memories, feelings, and sensations.
 While talking, you will be asked to do simple tasks like tapping hand, following therapist's hand with your eyes or listening to tones through headphones.
 The reason why is not clear, but repeating the story with the physical distraction allows your brain to process the trauma in a different way.
 In effect the process overwrites some of the negative thought processes related to the trauma.

 Other therapeutic options that may help include:

 Medication can help manage some symptoms while you go through counseling or during a crisis period.
 They may help manage anxiety, depression, and insomnia.
-Antidepressants known as selective serotonin reuptake inhibitors (SSRIs) are also often prescribed.
+Antidepressants known as selective serotonin reuptake inhibitors (SSRIs) or serotonin norepinephrine reuptake inhibitors (SNRIs) are often prescribed.